Scott County, Iowa

 Scott County is a county located in the U.S. state of Iowa.
-As of the 2020 census, the population was 174,669, making it the third-most populous county in Iowa.
-The county seat is Davenport.
+As of the 2020 census, the population was 174,669, and was estimated to be 175,259 in 2025, making it the third-most populous county in Iowa.
+The county seat and largest city is Davenport.

 Scott County is included in the Davenport–Moline-Rock Island, IA–IL Metropolitan Statistical Area.